 The plot of Bad Times At The El Royale seems complex on the surface, but when you peel back the layers (flashbacks, chapters etc) it’s a pretty basic yarn.
 However, it is a film where every actor brings their A-game.
 Jeff Bridges, Dakota Johnson and Jon Hamm are great (even if Hamm gets the short shrift with regards to screen-time).
 However, the stand-out is Cynthia Erivo as the down-on-her-luck singer.
 It’s a great performance, one which riffs on the career of Motown singer Darlene Love (she’s called Darlene Sweet).
 Chris Hemsworth also puts in appearance as the a Charles Manson-style cult leader but it’s more a showcase for his abs workout than his acting chops.

 The acting is great but Bad Times At The El Royale also scores very high on a technical level.
 Martin Whist’s production design is glorious, Seamus McGarvey’s cinematography is beautiful and Michael Giacchino’s score is on-point.
-This is first-class filmmaking.
+This is first-class filmmaking and it’s impressive to see money and detail spent on a movie like this.

 I didn’t love Bad Times At The El Royale, but I admire the hell out of what it is.
 Drew Goddard’s story might have worked better as a pulp noir novel, but we’d have missed out on the great acting and technical mastery on display – and I wouldn’t want that at all .